azteccoco/ParanormalLoveBites/_posts/2025-12-05-local-man-bites-dog.md

 author:
   - JujuBee McBeans
 ---
-A local man has allegedly bit a delicious, delicious dog.
-Local cats offer limited support.
+In a cruelly ironic twist, a local man has bitten... a dog?
+Authorities are left with more questions than answers.
+(AI's rendering of the event in question)